-- Himonchan when Defense is the highest stat.
+- Hitmonchan when Defense is the highest stat.

-- Hitmontops when HP is the highest stat.
+- Hitmontop when HP is the highest stat.

 Evolution Items are items that trigger new or newly split evolutions.
 You collect them from PokéStops, like you do Pokémon Eggs, and use them to unlock the new Gen 2 evolutions and splits.

 - Sun Stone: Evolve Gloom to Bellossum (and Gen 2 Sunkern into Sunflora).

 - Kings Rock: Evolve Poliwhirl to Politoed, Slowpoke to Slowking

 - Metal Coat: Evolve Onix to Steelix, Scyther to Scizor

 - Up Grade: Evolve Porygon to Porygon 2